DataAlchmesit/MiniEval-Memory-Gate/README.md

 > **Who checks if the facts it stores are actually true?**

+Imagine your AI assistant has known you for two years.
+It remembers you're allergic to peanuts - a fact that could save your life.
+Then one day, from a passing comment about a salad, it decides you love peanuts.
+It overwrites the truth.
+The next time it orders your lunch, it puts you in danger.

+That's not science fiction.
+It's how AI memory works today.

-When an AI extracts a memory, it can hallucinate.
-A conversation about a *neighbor's* cat becomes "the user has a cat."
-A misheard sentence becomes a fact stored **forever**.
-And once a false memory is in the graph, your AI recalls it with total confidence — poisoning every future response.
+Supermemory gives your AI a second brain - it extracts facts from conversations and remembers them forever.
+But when an AI extracts a memory, it can hallucinate.
+A conversation about a neighbor's cat becomes "the user has a cat."
+A misheard sentence becomes a fact stored permanently - and recalled with total confidence, poisoning every future response.

-Worse: Supermemory resolves conflicting memories by **recency** — newest wins.
+Worse: Supermemory resolves conflicting memories by recency - newest wins.
 But recency is dangerous.
-If the newest fact is a hallucination, it silently overwrites a true memory that was already stored.
+If the newest fact is a hallucination, it silently overwrites a true memory that was already there.

-**MiniEval Memory Gate fixes this.** It sits between Supermemory's extraction and its storage, checking every fact for faithfulness before it's allowed into memory — and guarding true memories from being overwritten by false ones.
+A second brain that remembers lies is worse than no memory at all.
+MiniEval Memory Gate fixes this - it checks every fact for faithfulness before it's allowed into memory, and guards true memories from being overwritten by false ones.

 ---